 For such a popular destination, Ojai has surprisingly few accommodation options; Caravan Outpost and its fleet of eleven tricked-out, freshly-refurbished Airstreams aims to remedy the situation.
 The whole experience brilliantly combines the get-back-to-nature appeal of camping with all the creature comforts of a boutique hotel: cozy beds, small yet well-equipped bathrooms, and all the tech hook-ups.
 There’s also a well-manicured outdoor common area and activities, like biking and marshmallow roasting, to keep the littlest guests occupied.

-Tucked into the foothills of the Los Padres Forest but just five minutes from the center of downtown, the two-bedroom Cois Dara is a nice option for a small family or couples traveling together who want a bit more seclusion.
-The design is thoughtfully influenced by the owner's time spent in Morocco and guests can access the library which is filled with books on healing and wellness at their leisure.
+Tucked into the foothills of the Los Padres Forest just five minutes from the center of downtown, the two-bedroom Cois Dara is a nice option for a small family or group who want a bit more seclusion.
+The design is thoughtfully influenced by the owner's time spent in Morocco and there's a well-stocked library, which is fittingly filled with books on healing and wellness.

 Ojai Rancho Inn